-It's also important to understand that shifts can occur in your career, even directly out of college.
+It's also important to understand that shifts can occur in your career, even long after graduating college.
 In my case, training in the ocean sciences prepared me for a job in molecular biology.
 Even if you graduate with a degree in one specialization, you have built up a general scientific knowledge that you can use to move into new fields you didn't notice before but now find fascinating.
 My own chats with professors, scientists in industry and environmental law experts have shown me that many professional scientists took winding paths before reaching where they are today.

 In other words: don't stick to biology because you're afraid of math or hide in physics because you don't like writing or public speaking.
-I strongly encourage you to develop your strengths, but push your weaknesses; a well-rounded STEM graduate is sure to have a wealth of postcollege options from which to choose.
+I strongly encourage you to develop your strengths, but push your weaknesses; a well-rounded STEM worker is sure to have a wealth of career options from which to choose.

-Some of these postcollege options to consider are:
+Some of these career options to consider are:

 The most obvious choice, for many STEM subjects, is research within academia.
 After an undergraduate degree, you can pursue degrees at a master's or doctoral level.
 From there, you can move into another field or continue in academia.
 The next step after a PhD is to study within a postdoctorate and, from there, you can pursue a role as a professor.

 Once you have reached tenure, you are your own boss.
 The professor is an independent researcher, and, if you can secure the funding, you will continue with published papers and students of your own, eager to study in your lab under your advisement.

 Oil and gas.
 Energy.
 Pharmaceuticals.
 Agriculturals.
 The food industry.
 Materials & chemicals.
 All this and more are explored within industry, and chemistry/chemical engineering are your traditional fields to solve its problems.
 In the modern world, biotechnology is also increasingly explored as an option for developing products in these fields.